A home for the study of Jungian psychology and myth—for clinicians and non-clinicians alike.

 • Certificate in Analytical Psychology (Jungian psychology)

-• Twice-monthly Jungian case consultations in a small, consistent group led by Satya Doyle Byock
+• Twice-monthly, 2-hour Jungian case consultations in a small, consistent group led by Satya Doyle Byock

 • Referral network of like-minded clinicians